piotrdomagalski/ffsqueue/README.md

 ffsqueue - Fast Fixed Size Queue
 ================================

-Clean and fast implementation of a fixed size queue in JavaScript.
+Fast and clean implementation of a fixed size queue in JavaScript.